 – Surveillance (police, security, etc.)

 – Fixing elevated highway signs

 – Bridge cleaning and repair

+This in only a partial list of what’s required for your aerial lift fall protection kit.
 It doesn’t matter what type of work you do or how high you go.
-If you’re working on an aerial lift, you must be tied off.
+If your employees are working on an aerial lift, they must be tied off.
+This includes boom lift fall protection measures.
 The only exception is when working on scissor lifts.

 OSHA requires workers to wear a personal fall restraint system when working on a boom lift.
 They do not require it with scissor lifts.
 Here’s why.

 Boom lifts have a high risk of worker getting ejected while up in the air.
 Traveling across uneven surfaces further increases the risk.
 To protect against these risks, OSHA requires both fall restraint and fall arrest systems.